insyncsolutions/appseconnectdocs/_posts/Deployment/ProcessFlow Deployment and Execution/2022-04-01-deploying-and-executing-processflow.md

 This section will allow you to map the credential tokens selected in the app node configuration window with the credentials provided in your agent.

-_**Note: You cannot navigate to the next section of the wizard without selecting the credentials of the applications used.**_
+_**Note : You cannot navigate to the next section of the wizard without selecting the credentials of the applications used.**_

 (a) The screen navigates to the Set-up connection section of the Deploy wizard.
 You need to select the credential from the drop down, for the respective application used in the processflow.